Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 2. **Language Without Sound handout** for a careful written version
 3. **Language Without Sound evidence notes** for references, supporting evidence, and research depth
 4. **The Shape of Writing presentation** for the writing-theory extension
-5. **The Shape of Writing handout** for the core point-line-plane argument
+5. **The Shape of Writing handout** for the clearest written statement
+6. **The Shape of Writing technical notes** for alphabet, encoding, and structural detail
-6. **The Shape of Writing evidence notes** for technical and interpretive depth
+7. **The Shape of Writing evidence notes** for references, scholarly framing, and open questions
-7. later series entries as the scientific and infrastructural agenda expands
+8. later series entries as the scientific and infrastructural agenda expands

 ## Bridge Documents